kylejones200/psis_4700_applied_ai/webslides/topic_AI-Frameworks-for-Organizational-Maturity.md

 ## Summary

-Frameworks turn buzzwords into structure.
+Frameworks turn buzzwords into structure
 They help you measure progress, set realistic goals, and design transformation deliberately

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.